USCGC Hollyhock (WLB-214)

 Hollyhock is designed as a multi-mission vessel, with its missions being aids to navigation, icebreaking, search and rescue, law enforcement, and marine environmental protection.
-Today, the Juniper tenders conduct almost as much law enforcement as aid to navigation work.
+Today, the Juniper-class tenders conduct almost as much law enforcement as aids to navigation work.

 History

+Homeports

+Hollyhock's first homeport, from her commissioning in 2003 until 2023, was Port Huron, Michigan.
+Starting July 31, 2023 she was at the Coast Guard Yard for a major overhaul.
+After departing the Yard on August 31, 2025, Hollyhock arrived at her new homeport of Honolulu on October 14.

-Collision with the Mesabi Miner
+Collision with the MV Mesabi Miner

-On the morning of January 5, 2014 Hollyhock was breaking ice for the lake freighter Mesabi Miner approximately 22 nautical miles west of the Straits of Mackinac.
+On the morning of January 5, 2014 Hollyhock was breaking ice for the lake freighter MV Mesabi Miner approximately 22 nautical miles west of the Straits of Mackinac.
 She slowed after encountering harder ice and was struck in the stern by the much larger ore carrier.
 Both vessels sustained damage but there were no injuries, release of pollutants, or reports of flooding.

 As of January 11, 2014 temporary repairs had been made to Hollyhock and her ice breaking duties resumed.